ppaschos/snowmass-connect-docs/docs/index.md

    a) Insert the following parameter in your submission script: `Requirements = (HAS_MODULES =?= TRUE)`.
 This will request a worker node on a site where the OSG modules are available

-   b) Load the modules in the executable script, `run.sh` before you invoke your executable code as: `module load module1 module2`
+   b) Before you invoke your executable inside the `run.sh` script load the modules as: `module load module1 module2`

 2. You must always declare your project name, `+ProjectName="snowmass21"`, in your condor submission script to: